This article first appeared on August 3, 2017. It has been updated slightly.

 How about that promise that this $20 billion market just lands in their lap on November 1?
 That’s pretty much hooey.
 The FDA does have a new food safety and testing regime that’s being gradually phased in — the regulatory implementation of a law that Congress passed back in 2010 to try to clean up the food supply.
 If you don’t remember, that followed on a few years of near-panic in some industries — there was an e. coli outbreak in 2006 thanks to spinach tainted with manure, then similar outbreaks tied to cheese and dairy products over a couple years, then a big salmonella outbreak in eggs.
 Congress acted to try to make the food safety and testing regime of the FDA a bit more proactive, requiring more testing and specific safety protocols, and, thanks to the complexity and cost of our national food supply, it has taken a very long time to actually implement those rules (which are still changing).
 Most of the rules apply first to the largest businesses — huge farms, big food distributors, retailers or restaurant chains, starting early next year, and it rolls downhill to the smaller players in subsequent years.
 There’s a pretty good rundown of the FSMA and its implementation on the FDA website here.

 November 1 is not an important regulatory date for this Food Safety Modernization Act (FSMA), but it could be an important date for Lexagene — sometime in November is when they say they’ll have their prototype finished (the machine is being developed by a contractor, Boston Engineering).
-The “Pre-Alpha Prototype” was unveiled at a food safety conference in July (you can see the video from that here), and they’ve not announced any delays — from what I can tell they still plan to be testing the prototype(s) in November.
+The “Pre-Alpha Prototype” was unveiled at a food safety conference in July (you can see the video here), and they’ve not announced any delays since then — from what I can tell they still plan to be testing the prototype(s) in November.
 This is what they said in their last earnings release:

 “In early October, we anticipate progressing onto Phase IV of product development, when we will test the two alpha prototypes to ensure they meet all the pre-defined specifications.
 By the end of Phase IV, which is scheduled for the end of November, we expect to be able to successfully demonstrate the functionality of our fully integrated sample-to-answer pathogen detection instrument.